corentingi/mds-poo-mvc/README.md

 - Implement a static method `show()` to handle showing a single post

 You can use `artisan` to create the controller: `php artisan make:controller PostController`

+### Going further

+So far we have stored articles locally and we are only able to write them in a text editor.

+To make the application more dynamic, we could add some features:
+- A category to each post and a way to display them on a page for each category
+- A search bar to filter the articles
+- A Database to store our posts instead of using files
+- A Form that allows creating new posts